2a Third Line of Vasilievski Island

 Fax: 812 323 6558

-The Research Archives of the Russian Academy of Arts include two departments: Bibliographic Department and Photographic Reference Library.
+The Research Archives under the Russian Academy of Arts include two departments: Bibliographic Department and Photographic Reference Library.
 They are open to bona fide researchers by appointment.

 The Bibliographic Department comprises documents of all divisions of the Academy from 1918 till the present day which reflect the Academy’s creative, research, restoration and public activity within the above period.
 In 1930 the files of the Imperial Academy of Arts and its High Art School from 1757 to 1917 were transferred to the State Archives of Culture and now they are a part of the Russian State Historical Archives in St. Petersburg (36 Zanevski Prospect, St. Petersburg).